 I love men.
 I love them in all of the myriad possible ways.
 Bloody hate the patriarchy though, particularly for its ability to shape shift so subtly that my love for men sometimes feels akin to a moth’s love for a flame — fundamentally misguided.
 It’s in times like these that I’ve deployed the phrase ‘Men Are Trash’.
 Though use of the phrase has brought me catharsis personally, online those words are what Helen’s face was to Troy; hers launched a thousand ships while the phrase ‘Men Are Trash’ is guaranteed to rocket a thousand disgruntled men straight into my mentions.
 It was during one of these mini Twitter storms that a friend recommended that I watch The 8 Club, a panel discussion-style web series focused on masculinity, led mainly by men.
 To see see men doing some heavy lifting around these kinds of conversations is a tonic to some of the online toxicity.

-Perhaps controversially, I'm thankful that not everything about The 8 Club is totally palatable either.
-For me, the presence of Mitch — who shares various problematic opinions (including a questionable thesis on TLC's "No Scrubs") — is welcome.
+I'm thankful that not everything about The 8 Club is totally palatable either.
+For me, the presence of Mitch—who shares various problematic opinions (including a questionable thesis on TLC's "No Scrubs")—is welcome.
 Mitch brings to the table the kind of energy women have to deal with every time they share an opinion, and it's cathartic watching the group reason with him.
-The filming is a gift here — the camera brings focus to clasped hands and shifted gazes.
-Listening to one another is a full body experience, after all, and we communicate in more ways than one.
+The filming is a gift here, the camera bringing focus to clasped hands and shifted gazes.
+Listening to one another is a full-body experience, after all, and we communicate in more ways than one.
 Again, this is not your standard panel.

 In the days since watching I realised Mitch reminded me of someone: The Slumflower.
 His comments on money and his opinion that alpha males don't commit suicide chimed with her recent Twitter tirades that included the tweet, "...If men are committing s*icide because they can’t cry - how’s it my concern?”
 There’s that shapeshifting patriarchy again.
 Though their comments differ, both contain the same presumptuous attitude to suicide.
 It's painful to see, but it’s important.
 Consuming this in the same month that Love Island contestant Mike Thallisitis took his own life makes for a heavy reminder that so much still needs to be done, and pulls my thoughts back towards those thoughts on the men I love.
 The final episode (this time containing 8 women) in which presenter Julie Adenuga talks tenderly about her brother really moves the big sister in me.
 It’s vital that we see more exploration of this particular male/female dynamic.